zkoppert/git-lfs-demo/git-lfs.md

 3. Track new files in Git LFS for file types that are typically larger

 `git lfs track "*.pdf; git add .gitattributes`

+## Gotcha's
+- Git Desktop cannot do this. 😭